 2010 – Song “Mama Sang ‘The Wren’” wins 7th place in the country category, Indie International Song-writing Contest

-2013 - Song "Under the Sun", co-written with Michael Rogers, recorded by roots & ragtime band My Sweet Patootie.
+2013 - Song "Under the Sun", co-written with Michael Rogers, is recorded by roots & ragtime band My Sweet Patootie.

 2019 – Release of second solo original album, “Echoed Light”, co-produced by Mark Ripp and Meg Tennant